tronicek/Rithmomachia/README.md

-# Rithmomachia
+# rithmomachia
-An implementation of Rithmomachia in Java.
+An implementation of rithmomachia in Java.